 Prizes

-The top 3 scores will receive $50, $30 and $20 off next year's calendar.
+The top 5 scores will receive $100, $50 and $25, $15 and $10 off next year's calendar.
 The top 3 scorers will also get to make a selection in next year's calendar.

-To be eligible for the prizes, the cutoff for all ratings is December 25.
+To be eligible for the prizes, the cutoff for all ratings is December 25 before midnight.

 Some Stats

-The average bottle in this year's calendar is $76 (vs. $68 in 2023), which is mostly due to the increase in quality in this year's calendar but also to the continued whiskey boom.
+The average bottle in this year's calendar is $84 (vs. $76 in 2024 and $68 in 2023), which is mostly due to the increase in quality in this year's calendar, though prices of American whiskey have risen less than inflation with declining demand.

-The group tends to grade Scotches pretty hard and give bourbons a few bonus points.
+The group tends to grade Scotches pretty hard and give bourbons a few bonus points (though we now have a fancy graph to prove it).
 I get it.
 I'm a sucker for the sweet stuff too.
-Over the years, our average score for bourbon is 6.52 while our average score for Scotch is 5.60.
+Over the years, our average score for bourbon is 6.46 while our average score for Scotch is 5.70.
 Let's play nice everyone.
 Bourbon wouldn't be here without Scotch.

 * Higher price does not necessarily mean higher quality.